This add-on is operated by Rainforest QA, Inc

 Rainforest requires zero configuration in your application; you should start by going to the dashboard to create your first test.

-For more information on the features available within the Rainforest dashboard please see the docs at docs.rainforestqa.com.
+For more information on the features available within the Rainforest dashboard please see the docs at support.rainforestqa.com.

 The Rainforest dashboard allows you to manage tests, request runs and to view results.